Guo Feng (musician): 1995–2000

-2001 ~ Present
+2001–present

 After 2000, Guo Feng released studio albums "Guo Feng NEW11" (2001), "Burning" (2004), "HIGH TIME Passion Moments" (2005), and compilation albums "Guo Feng Embrace 1980-2004" (2004), as well as the MV collection + photo album "Guo Feng All".
-In 2015 and 2018, he held personal concerts "Guo Feng LIVE Concert" and "In the Name of Classics" solo concert, and released the concert soundtracks "Guo Feng LIVE Concert" (2015) and "In the Name of Classics Modern Pop Piano Hits" (2018).
+In 2015 and 2018, he held personal concerts, "Guo Feng LIVE Concert" and "In the Name of Classics" solo concert, and released the concert soundtracks "Guo Feng LIVE Concert" (2015) and "In the Name of Classics Modern Pop Piano Hits" (2018).

 During this period, Guo Feng became more intensively involved in the creation of public welfare songs than ever before, with works focusing on themes such as supporting the development of sports, caring for vulnerable groups, and enhancing social cohesion.
-In 2001, he composed the theme song "We Are Friends" for the 21st Summer Universiade held in Beijing, and the theme song "Fluttering Red Ribbon" for the National AIDS Prevention Conference; in 2003, he composed "Walking Together" to support the fight against the SARS epidemic; in 2005, he composed the suite "Ode to the Olympics" to promote the Beijing Olympics and organized a concert named "Ode to the Olympics Large-Scale Music Event" at the Imperial Ancestral Temple of the Beijing Working People's Cultural Palace.
-In 2008, he composed "Believe in Love" to support earthquake relief efforts in Wenchuan; in 2015, he composed "Life" to promote International Day Against Drug Abuse and Illicit Trafficking and "Wish" to support Beijing's bid for the Winter Olympics; in 2017 and 2018, he composed patriotic songs "China" and "We" respectively; in 2018, he composed the closing ceremony theme song "Come on, Friend" for the 15th Shanxi Provincial Games; in 2019, he was awarded the title of "Ambassador for Helping the Disabled" by the China Disabled Persons' Federation and composed the song "Sunshine of Love" to support disabled people, and in the same year, he composed the theme song "China, Watch Me" for the 2nd National Youth Games; in 2020, he composed a trilogy of songs "Never Give Up", "Wait for Me to Come Home", and "Stubborn Flower" to support the fight against the COVID-19 pandemic; in 2021, he composed the theme song "Running for Love" for the 6th Chongqing Municipal Games for Persons with Disabilities; in 2024, he composed the theme songs "Asia" and "Today and Tomorrow" for the 19th Asian Games held in Hangzhou, China.
+In 2001, he composed the theme song "We Are Friends" for the 21st Summer Universiade held in Beijing and the theme song "Fluttering Red Ribbon" for the National AIDS Prevention Conference.
+In 2003, he composed "Walking Together" to support the fight against the SARS epidemic.
+In 2005, he composed the suite "Ode to the Olympics" to promote the Beijing Olympics and organized a concert named "Ode to the Olympics Large-Scale Music Event" at the Imperial Ancestral Temple of the Beijing Working People's Cultural Palace.
+In 2008, he composed "Believe in Love" to support earthquake relief efforts in Wenchuan.
+In 2015, he composed "Life" to promote the International Day Against Drug Abuse and Illicit Trafficking and "Wish" to support Beijing's bid for the Winter Olympics.
+In 2017 and 2018, he composed the patriotic songs "China" and "We", respectively.
+In 2018, he composed the closing ceremony theme song "Come on, Friend" for the 15th Shanxi Provincial Games.
+In 2019, he was awarded the title of "Ambassador for Helping the Disabled" by the China Disabled Persons' Federation and composed the song "Sunshine of Love" to support disabled people, and in the same year, he composed the theme song "China, Watch Me" for the 2nd National Youth Games.
+In 2020, he composed a trilogy of songs, "Never Give Up", "Wait for Me to Come Home", and "Stubborn Flower", to support the fight against the COVID-19 pandemic.
+In 2021, he composed the theme song "Running for Love" for the 6th Chongqing Municipal Games for Persons with Disabilities.
+In 2024, he composed the theme songs "Asia" and "Today and Tomorrow" for the 19th Asian Games held in Hangzhou, China.